On the "Induction Bias" in Sequence Models: Weight Sharing Across Sequence Length

 We quantify the cross-length mechanism sharing through the lens of sample efficiency.
 Intuitively, if a model utilizes a shared mechanism (e.g., a transition operator) across varying lengths, the sample cost to learn the task over a distribution of lengths should be significantly lower than the sum of costs to learn each length individually.
 This is due to the \textit{amortization} of the learning cost: the data required to learn the operation at length $n$ simultaneously contributes to the model's learning at length $n+k$.

-Formally, we compare the total number of training examples required for a model to simultaneously learn the task for all sequence lengths $n \in \{2, \dots, L\}$ (the joint task) against the sum of samples required by $L-1$ independent models, each optimized for a single fixed length.
+Formally, we compare the total number of training examples required for a model to simultaneously learn the task for all sequence lengths $n \in \{2, \dots, L\}$ (the joint task, trained on the mixed length distribution) against the sum of samples required by $L-1$ independent models, each optimized for a single fixed length.
 Let $N^*_{\text{joint}}$ denote the minimal sample size required for the joint task, and $N^*_n$ denote the minimal sample size for a model trained and evaluated exclusively on sequences of length $n$.
 We define the \textit{Sharing Factor} $\shf$ as:

 The value of $\shf$ provides insight into the extent of across-length mechanism sharing: \begin{itemize}[itemsep=2pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item $\shf > 1$ indicates mechanism sharing and amortized learning.
 This suggests the model has internalized the inductive nature of the task, and data from one sequence length accelerates the acquisition of the task across the entire distribution. \item $\shf \approx 1$ suggests that the model learns length-specific solutions in isolation, effectively partitioning capacity into independent circuits. \item $\shf < 1$ represents a regime of destructive interference.
 In this case, the length-specific solutions compete for model capacity, making it more data-efficient to train separate models for each length than to optimize a single model for the joint task. \end{itemize}